Painted Nettle (Coleus blumei) Indoor Care, Propagation, Common Problems & Remedies

 If you would like to add Coleus to your collection, you may obtain them online from Etsy (Link to Etsy).

-How do you care for a Coleus Plant indoors?
+How to care for a Coleus Plant indoors

-To care for a Coleus Plant indoors give it very bright light, average warmth of 15-260C, moderate humidity of 50-55% and consistently moist, fertile, well-drained soil coupled with fortnightly feeding in the growing season.
+To care for a Coleus Plant indoors give it very bright light, warmth of 15-260C, humidity of 50-55% and consistently moist, fertile, well-drained soil coupled with fortnightly feeding in the growing season.

 Painted Nettle, Coleus, Coleus blumei